Free returns & shipping on all U.S. orders! Free returns & shipping on all U.S. orders!

 • Pinpoint food sensitivities.
 Try an elimination diet to uncover whether certain foods are causing your brain fog.

-Perhaps the best thing you can do, though, is to train your brain.
+Perhaps the best thing you can do for brain fog, though, is to train your brain.
 Do daily crossword puzzles, play trivia games, or use one of the many apps that are specifically targeted toward improving brain function.
 It won't even feel like work!

 0 comments